hyperledger/aries-rfcs/features/0755-oca-for-aries/README.md

 Aries OCA Bundle].
 However, managing such multilingual content in JSON is not easy, particularly if the language translations come from team members not comfortable with working in JSON.
-An easier way to manage the data is to use an OCA source spreadsheet, and a converter to create the OCA Bundle JSON from the spreadsheet.
-We recommend that an issuer maintain the spreadsheet file in version control and use a pipeline action to generate the OCA Bundle when the source file is updated.
+An easier way to manage the data is to use an OCA source spreadsheet for most of the data, some in a source JSON file, and to use a converter to create the OCA Bundle JSON from the two sources.
+We recommend that an issuer maintain the spreadsheet file and source JSON in version control and use a pipeline action to generate the OCA Bundle when the source files are updated.

-The OCA Source Spreadsheet contains the following:
+The OCA Source Spreadsheet, an [example of which is attached to this RFC](OCA4Aries.xlsx), contains the following:

+- An introductory tab about the OCA content in the spreadsheet.
-- An introductory tab with guidance on how to use the spreadsheet.
+- A tab with instructions on using the spreadsheet.
-- A "Main" tab with the "Capture Base" information overlays about the attributes in the credential.
+- A "Main" tab with the "Capture Base" data, along with data for other, non-multilingual overlays.
-- A language or country-language code tab per country-language to be supported containing the source data for all all multilingual overlays.
+- A language or country-language code tab per country-language to be supported by the issuer containing the source data for all multilingual overlays.

-- An extra language code tab called "branding" with only the first two "Meta" overlay columns populated with information about the and the branding of the credential.
+The JSON Source file contains the [Aries-specific Branding Overlay](#aries-specific-branding-overlay).
+Attached to this RFC is an [example Branding Overlay JSON file](branding.json) that issuers can use to start.

 The following is how to create an OCA Source spreadsheet and from that, generate an OCA Bundle.
 Over time, we expect that this part of the RFC will be clarified as the tooling evolves.

+- Creating/Maintaining the Excel File
   - Make a copy of the latest [OCA Template] from the [Human Colossus Foundation].
   - Fill in the "Main" tab with the attributes from the schema, completing the relevant columns for each attribute.
 Current columns to complete:
-  - Attribute Name, Attribute Type, Character Encoding, Format, Entry Codes, Unit.
+    - CB-CL: Classification
+    - CB-AN: Attribute Name
+    - CB-AT: Attribute Type
+    - CB-FA: Flagged Attribute
+    - OL-CH: Character Encoding
+    - OL-FT: Format
+    - OL-ST: Standard
+    - OL-EC: Entry Codes
+    - OL-UT: Unit
-    - As needed, use the formats "dateint" and "Unix Time" as indicating in the [Aries Specific Formats in the OCA Formats Overlay](#aries-specific-formats-in-the-oca-format-overlay) section of this document.
+  - As needed, populate the columns for "dateint" and "Unix Time" attributes as indicated in the [Aries Specific Dates in the OCA Formats Overlay](#aries-specific-dates-in-the-oca-format-overlay) section of this document.
-- Duplicate the sample language tab (`en`) and rename it "branding".
-Complete the tab as follows:
-  - > To Be Updated: We are working with the OCA Team at the Human Colossus
-    > Foundation to improve how this is done, as some post generation updates are needed.
-  - In column A (`OL-MN: Meta [Attribute Name]`), add the values:
-    - "logo"
-    - "background_image"
-    - "background_image_slide"
-    - "primary_background_color"
-    - "secondary_background_color"
-    - "primary_attribute"
-    - "secondary_attribute"
-    - "issued_date_attribute"
-    - "expiry_date_attribute"
-  - Complete column B (`OL-MV: Meta [Attribute Value]`) as appropriate for each column A name.
-See [this section of this RFC](#aries-specific-branding-overlay) and the [RFC0756 OCA for Aries Style Guide] for details on populating the values.
-  - Leave columns D and higher blank.
   - Rename the sample language tab (`en`) to one of the language or language-country that as an issuer, you want to support.
-- Fill in the data in columns other than C (which is automatically populated from Main) for the first language as appropriate.
+  - Fill in the data in columns other than C (which is automatically populated from the `Main` tab) for the first language as appropriate.
   - Populate column A and B as follows:
     - In column A (`OL-MN: Meta [Attribute Name]`), add the values:
       - "name"
       - "description"
       - "issuer"
       - "issuer_description"
       - "issuer_url"
       - "credential_help"
       - "credential_support_url"
     - Complete column B (`OL-MV: Meta [Attribute Value]`) as appropriate for each column A name.
   - Duplicate and rename the initial language tab for each language or language-country that as an issuer, you want to support.
   - Update each additional language tab.
+- Creating/Maintaining the Branding JSON file
+  - Make a copy of the attached example [branding JSON file](branding.json), and update the values for the credential you are issuing.
+- Generating the OCA Bundle from the OCA for Aries Source files:
   - Use the open source [OCA Parser from the Human Colossus Foundation] to convert the spreadsheet to JSON.
-The current command to use is `parser parse oca --path <OCA Excel File> > <output JSON OCA Bundle>`
+The current command to use is `parser parse oca --path <OCA Excel File> > <output Excel JSON OCA Bundle>`
-  - Typically, this would be done when the source spreadsheet is updated in version control via an automated action.
-  - The generated JSON is the OCA Bundle that will be send to Holders, as outlined in the [following section](#issuing-a-credential).
-- Post generation updates:
-  - Find and update the generated JSON of the Meta overlay with language type `branding` as follows, making sure to keep the resulting JSON valid.
-    - Remove the `language` item (with value `branding`)
-    - Change the `type` item's value to `"aries/overlays/branding/1.0"`
-  - > To Be Determined: How to update the `digest` element to have the right value.
+  - Use the open source [jq utility](https://stedolan.github.io/jq/) to add the `branding.json` file to the JSON Excel output to produce the OCA Bundle with the following command, replacing the file names in the command with the ones for your use:
+    - `jq ".[].overlays += $(cat BRANDING-JSON-FILE)" OCA-EXCEL-FILE > OCA-BUNDLE-JSON-FILE`
+    - From a command line in this folder, the following command can be run to generate the OCA Bundle JSON to standard output:
+      - `jq ".[].overlays += $(cat branding.json)" OCA4AriesExcel.json`

+> NOTE: The `capture_base` and `digest` fields in the branding overlay of the resulting OCA Bundle JSON file will **not** be updated to be proper self-addressing identifiers (SAIDs) as required by the [OCA Specification].
+We are looking into how to automate the updating of those data elements.

 [OCA Template]: https://github.com/THCLab/oca-ecosystem/raw/main/examples/template.xlsx

-Scripting the process should be relatively simple, and our expectation is that the community will evolve the [Parser from the Human Colossus Foundation] to simplify the process further.
+Scripting the generation process should be relatively simple, and our expectation is that the community will evolve the [Parser from the Human Colossus Foundation] to simplify the process further.

 [sample OCA for Aries OCA Bundle]: ./sample_oca_for_aries_oca_bundle.json
 [OCA Parser from the Human Colossus Foundation]: https://github.com/THCLab/oca-rust

-Over time, we expect to see other tooling become available--notably, an interactive tool for issuers to use in populating their branding overlay.
+Over time, we expect to see other tooling become available--notably, a tool for issuers to see what credentials will look like when their OCA Bundle is applied.

 #### Issuing A Credential

+> This section of the specification remains under consideration.
+The use of the
+> `credential supplement` as currently described here is somewhat problematic
+> for a number of reasons.
+>
+> - The issuer has no way to update the OCA Bundle for a given holder after
+>   issueance.
+We see this as a likely use case to enable, for example, an
+>   issuer supporting additional languages over time.
+> - The "External Attachments" risk, as described in [this section of this
+>   RFC](#warning-external-attachments).
+> - The complicated way for a verifier to get an OCA Bundle when needed after a
+>   presentation.
+>
+> We are currently investigating if an OCA Bundle can be published to the same
+> VDR as holds an AnonCreds Schema or Credential Definition.
+We think that would
+> overcome each of those concerns and make it easier to both publish and
+> retrieve OCA Bundles.

 The currently preferred mechanism for an issuer to provide an OCA Bundle to a holder is when issuing a credential using